M-Asim-Javed/Telomere-to-telomere_genome_analysis_workflow/README.md

 Bioinformatics workflow and script for the telomere to telomere genomic analysis of clubroot pathogen *Plasmodiophora brassicae*

 PacBio Hifi and Oxford Nanopore reads are being utilized for hybrid genome assembly using Hifiasm.

 For genome annotations, BRAKER3 pipeline that uses GeneMark-ETP + Augustus to train the model with RNASeq and protein evidence to perform the de-novo annotation, followed by TSEBRA mediated integration of both sets.
 [Link](https://github.com/Gaius-Augustus/BRAKER).

-singularity was used to install/execute the BRAKER3 docker container [Link](https://hub.docker.com/r/teambraker/braker3).
+Singularity was used to install/execute the BRAKER3 docker container [Link](https://hub.docker.com/r/teambraker/braker3).